All Episodes

 American Muslims are different, we're told.

-Well, now, because of this survey, we have come to find out that uh Muslims in America are not that different from their co-religionists around the world.
+They're far more assimilated, far more successful financially, blah, Well, now because of this survey, we have come to find out that Muslims in America are not that different from their co-religionists around the world.

 In fact, the viewpoints are pretty much the same as that of their religious counterparts around the world and getting more extreme with age and American upbringing.

-If you get past the biased press coverage in the headlines, and I've got a list of these headlines to show you what I mean.
+This Pew Research Center study on Muslims in America, if you get past the biased press coverage in the headlines, and I've got a list of these headlines to show you what I mean, it is clear that America has not moderated Islam or its adherents.

-Uh here are some of the details from this survey.
+Here are some of the details from this survey.

 And if you only read the headline and you didn't read deep in any of these stories, this might come as a surprise to you.

-More than one in four Muslims, 26% between the ages of 18 and 29, said that suicide bombing is justified.
+More than one in four Muslims, 26% between the ages 18 and 29, said that suicide bombing is justified.

 Now run the numbers.

-Uh break it down, whatever percentage of them are between 18 and 29, then take 26% of that, talking about a significant number of people in the demographic group that do take action like this around the world.
+Talking about a significant number of people in the demographic group that do take action like this around the world.

 So let's add up.

-26 and 2 is 28, and 30 41% think to one degree or another, suicide bombing is justified.
+And 41% think to one degree or another, suicide bombing is justified.

-Twelve percent of foreign-born Arab Muslims said that suicide bombing can be justified often or sometimes.
+12% of foreign-born Arab Muslims said that suicide bombing can be justified often or sometimes.

-That's more than one in ten.
+That's more than one in 10.

 10% of them don't know, refuse to answer.